section-engineering-education/engineering-education/content/articles/collections-in-c++/index.md

 The following are some of the reasons why we use std::list
 - It provides better performance when doing things like inserting, moving, and extracting data from any position.
 - Its algorithms perform operations intensively.
-- It has better compared to other sequence containers like array and vector.
+- When compared to other sequence containers like as array and vector, it performs significantly better.

 #### **ArrayList**
 - They are containers that store different types of data.